Skip to content

 Desktop Icon (Bookworm)

-Create the following file at the given location:
+Create the following file in the specified location:

 ~/Desktop/photobooth-app.desktop